Robbie-Palmer/personal-blog/_posts/2020-07-25-why-you-should-not-buy-a-house.md

 I knew nothing of bonds or REITs.

-Stocks are what crazy gung-ho risk takers gambled on with their millions right?
+Stocks are what crazy gung-ho risk takers gamble on with their millions right?

 To me, these were intimidating ideas, not accessible to someone like me.